sopheakchan/face-attend-insightface/README.md

 The app will start at **http://localhost:5173**

-> **First in the run:** InsightFace automatically downloads ~500MB of face recognition models into `.insightface/`.
+> **In the first run:** InsightFace automatically downloads ~500MB of face recognition models into `.insightface/`.
 This is a one-time download — subsequent starts are instant.
 ---

 ## Inspiration & Resources